mwil2921/geotrail_planner/README.md

 #### Python Script
 A Python script that can be run as a Python toolbox is also available, and you will need to use the dataset in the zipped project as a sample.
 Use the Python scripts provided (AHP_criteria_weights.py and Geotrail_Tool_25M.pyt) to run the "Create Geotrail" geoprocessing tool.

-If you would like to use your own dataset, you will need to prepare a standardised (1-9) dataset (recommended values in Williams et al., 2024) for each criterion.
+If you would like to use your own dataset, you will need to prepare a standardised (1-9) dataset for each criterion.

 ### Steps
 1. **Set Parameters**: Define the parameters based on the criteria mentioned above, with weights determined by AHP.